-This creamy Mushroom Stroganoff is what dreams are made of.
-The flavor combo between the mushrooms and savory sauce is unbelievable.
+This creamy Mushroom Stroganoff recipe is what dreams are made of.
+The flavor combo between the mushrooms and savory stroganoff sauce is unbelievable.

-It is made with hearty mushrooms, Greek yogurt, broth, and fresh thyme that are folded in with egg noodles to create the most comforting dinner.
+This Mushroom Stroganoff is made with hearty mushrooms, Greek yogurt/sour cream, broth, and fresh thyme that are folded in with egg noodles to create the most comforting dinner.

 Everyone has that one meal that they choose when they crave comfort food.
 Nothing screams comfort food more than stroganoff!
 This mushroom stroganoff is a classic vegetarian comfort food dish that will leave you happy and full.